tmtsoftware/esw/docs/src/main/uisupport/gateway.md

 All UI programs must use the UI Gateway to reach the control system.
 The UI Gateway provides authorization and authentication in the ESW/CSW system.

-ESW UI Gateway is accessible to the public network and exposes API endpoints through an HTTP interface, hence we need to protect its endpoints from unauthorized access.
+ESW UI Gateway is accessible to the outside network and exposes API endpoints through an HTTP interface, hence we need to protect its endpoints from unauthorized access.
+To better understand the inside and outside network terminology, refer @link:[network-topology](https://tmtsoftware.github.io/csw/0.1.0-SNAPSHOT/deployment/network-topology.html) { open=new }.

-** PLEASE PROVIDE A FIGURE HERE explaining public network ***

 ### Protection on Command Service Endpoints on Gateway